Our Board of Directors

 Throughout this period he has remained committed to the notion of ‘fit for purpose’ assessment based on evidence-based research.
 Patrick currently sits on the Board of the e-Assessment Association and the UK eAssessment Advisory Group and is a member of the planning committee for the Computer-Assisted Assessment Conference and European ATP Conference.

 Skills: E-Learning, Educational Technology, Instructional Design.

-Ms McClelland is the Director of Corporate Services for the Northern Ireland Council for Curriculum, Examinations and Assessments (CCEA), one of our member Awarding Bodies.
+Director of Education - Northern Ireland Council for Curriculum, Examinations and Assessments (CCEA).

 Stewart is the Chief Operating Officer and Responsible Officer at NCFE.